St. Francis Hospital Fast Facts

-- The American Association of Critical Care Nurses (AACN) has given the Beacon Award for Excellence to six nursing units at St. Francis Hospital.
-Two intensive care units -- the CTICU and SICU -- hold Gold-level distinctions, as does the Intermediate Care Unit (3E).
-The Cardiac Cath Lab/Ambulatory Care Unit (ACU), the PACU and MICU 2 units each hold a Silver-level award.
+- The American Association of Critical Care Nurses (AACN) has given their prestigious Beacon Award for Excellence to every one of St. Francis Hospital’s six critical care units.
+The CTICU and SICU each hold Gold-level distinctions, as does the Intermediate Care Unit (3E).
+The Cardiac Cath Lab/Ambulatory Care Unit (ACU), the PACU and MICU2 units each hold a Silver-level award.
 (2018)

 - The American Society for Metabolic and Bariatric Surgery has designated St. Francis Hospital a nationally accredited surgical weight loss center.
 (2015)

 - The Commission on Cancer (CoC) of the American College of Surgeons granted Full Accreditation with Commendation to the Cancer Institute at St. Francis Hospital.
 (2016)

 - St. Francis Hospital has received an ‘A’ in 12 national safety scorings from the Leapfrog Group, a nonprofit organization that ranks hospitals nationwide for their patient safety standards.

 - St. Francis Hospital is a leader in Transcatheter Aortic Valve Replacement (TAVR) and was one of the first hospitals in the U.S. to implant the Medtronic CoreValve.
 To date, St. Francis has performed over 1,600 TAVR procedures, the highest volume on Long Island and one of the largest volumes in the U.S.